onethawt/idaplugins-list/README.md

 * [Optimice](https://code.google.com/p/optimice/): This plugin enables you to remove some common obfuscations and rewrite code to a new segment.
 Currently supported optimizations are: Dead code removal, JMP merging, JCC opaque predicate removal, Pattern based deobfuscations

-* [Oregami](https://www.hex-rays.com/contests/2018/index.shtml): A plugin analyzing the current function to find the usage frame of registers.
+* [Oregami](https://github.com/shemesh999/oregami): A plugin analyzing the current function to find the usage frame of registers.
 Oregami eases the work when tracking the use of a register within a function, by limiting the search to occurrences related to the one currently highlighted instead of the whole function.
+It also allows localized renaming of the registers, and batch type giving to multiple opcodes using the registers.

 * [Patcher](https://github.com/iphelix/ida-patcher): IDA Patcher is a plugin for Hex-Ray's IDA Pro disassembler designed to enhance IDA's ability to patch binary files and memory.